mpenet/alia/README.md

 ## What Alia can do

-* Nice simple and extensible api to work with string queries or prepared statements, synchronous/asynchronous execution, using `lamina/result-channels` (promises) or success/error callbacks depending on the mode you choose,, with transparent handling of clojure datatypes, all cassandra data types are supported.
+* Nice simple and extensible api to work with string queries or prepared statements, synchronous/asynchronous execution using simple success/error callbacks or `deref`, with transparent handling of clojure datatypes, all cassandra data types are supported.

 * The exposed parts of the public api all allow to extend it to fit your needs and leverage all the good stuff available from